6

 – Joseph

-Feb 6, 2016 at 17:36
+Commented Feb 6, 2016 at 17:36

 • Keep in mind that midrash and talmud are both subjective, contextual references, which may be divorced from Scriptural writings and their intent.
-Dec 16, 2017 at 15:21
+Commented Dec 16, 2017 at 15:21

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.